Feb. 28 – 2022 Opening Conversation

 9-to-5 No Longer: Cambridge Workers and the Gig Economy

-We began our year of asking “Who Are Cambridge Workers?” with a look at the rise of the gig economy and its impact on Cantabrigians.
-On February 28, 2022, we were joined by Professor Terri Gerstein, Director of the State and Local Enforcement Project at the Harvard Law School Labor and Worklife Program, for a discussion of the shifting labor landscape and its impact on workers and companies.
+Join us as we begin our year of asking “Who Are Cambridge Workers?” with a look at the rise of the gig economy and its impact on Cantabrigians.
+We will be joined by Professor Terri Gerstein, Director of the State and Local Enforcement Project at the Harvard Law School Labor and Worklife Program, for a discussion of the shifting labor landscape and its impact on workers and companies.
 Who benefits from a shift to gig work, and who pays the price?
 Has this labor model been with us for decades or even centuries, but is now being “repackaged” to appeal to a broader workforce?
 What can we learn from the rise of contract work that can help us shape a more equitable future for the city?